Your most precious asset is your time.

 - Use tabs in your favorite browser.
 Learn the keystrokes to create new tabs, navigate through them, and close them.

 - Strive to have one browser window open at a time.
 Strive to have 10 or fewer browsers tabs open at any given moment.
 Fail at both of these objectives frequently, don’t beat yourself up, but understand that each window and tab open creates distracting undetectable stress.

 - Put your bookmarks in the cloud so that they are the same on your phone’s browser.

 A win condition: The ability to “scrub” all your web-based consumables in less than 10 minutes.
 The absence of a long tail of cluttered bookmarks that distract you unnecessarily.

 - If your phone allows it, flag VIPs on your phone (iOS Android).
 If your VIP list is greater than seven, you’re not identifying VIPs, you’re identifying another set of essential humans.

 - Turn on any episode of the second season of The Office, sit somewhere comfortable, and turn off all non-critical notifications on your phone.
-Critical notifications are calls from people you know and VIP notifications.
-Continue to ignore the voice that tells you need these non-critical notifications.
+Critical notifications are calls from people you know, VIP notifications, and life or death applications.

 - Purchase and install Robokiller and configure it to block all spam calls to your phone and set-up the RoboRadio feature.
 Appreciate the payback.